boyi-liu/Awesome-Personalized-Federated-Learning/README.md

 We categorize PFL algorithms into three types:

-+ **Architecture-based**: These alogirhms focus on personalization via model architecture, allowing parameters personalization in partial model.
++ **Architecture-based**: These algorithms emphasize personalization through their model architecture, enabling the customization of parameters within specific parts of the model.
-+ **Similarity-based**: These algorithms focus on capture the similarities among clients and try to synergize between similar clients.
++ **Similarity-based**: These algorithms focus on capturing the similarities among clients and aim to facilitate synergy between similar clients.
-+ **Learn-to-personalize-based**: These algorithms focus on finding how to easily personalize locally.
++ **Learn-to-personalize-based**: These algorithms are designed to identify methods for easily personalizing models locally.

 **More items will be added to the repository**.
 Please feel free to suggest other key resources by opening an issue report, submitting a pull request, or dropping me an email @ (boyliu@buaa.edu.cn). 🥳